panvid/panvid/README.md

 ## 👋 Hi, I'm David.

 I design and develop software with and for people.
-Currently I live in Leipzig, Germany.

 Also, I teach and work as a speaker and build lots of stuff.